puzzler42/Civ6_XCV/README.md

 In Game changes:

-  -Added 3 Projects to the game and to the requirements for cultural victory:
+  -Added 3 Projects to the game and to the requirements for cultural victory (in addition to the tourist requirement):

     ~Fight For Form: Upon completion grants the following effects: +3 Appeal in all cities; Double points towards Great Writers, Great Artists, and Great Musicians.
 Unlocked by the Cultural Hegemony civic in the future era.